Coronavirus advice to doctoral students

 Taught phase elements of your studies

-Arrangements for Professional Doctorate programme residentials, Integrated PhDs and other taught elements will be governed by the University’s cessation of face-to-face teaching from the end of 17 March 2020 – see Coronavirus update: learning and teaching to go online.
+Arrangements for Professional Doctorate programme residentials, Integrated PhDs and other taught elements are governed by the University’s cessation of face-to-face teaching from the end of 17 March 2020 – see Coronavirus update: learning and teaching to go online.
+However, reflecting the gradual return to campus over the summer, residentials from September 2020 onwards are being considered.
 If you have any queries please contact your programme Administrator.

 Research phase elements of your studies